binghuiwang/CertifyGNN/README.md

 3. Note that the certified accuracy could be slightly changed due to 1) randomness during the training and 2) random perturbations

+4. CertifyGraphClassification.zip contains the source code of certifying robustness of graph classification (i.e, GIN).